aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

 Sets the default print paper size.
-[PaperSizeType](../../com.aspose.cells/papersizetype).
+See [PaperSizeType](../../com.aspose.cells/papersizetype).
 If there is no setting about paper size,MS Excel will use default printer's setting.

 **Parameters:**
 | Parameter | Type | Description |